-🕑 Reading time: 1 minuteSoldier pile retaining wall is usually employed for situations where the earth backfill is needed to be retained temporarily for example at construction site.
+🕑 Reading time: 1 minuteSoldier pile retaining wall is usually employed for situations where the earth backfill is needed to be retained temporarily for example at the construction site.
 Soldier pile wall consist of wide flange steel beams (soldier piles) and wood lagging.
 The former is either forced into the ground to an adequate depth or installed into holes, which are drilled in advance, then encased in lean concrete to oppose or withstand the moment exerted by soil and the spacing is commonly between 1.8 m to 2.45 m.
 The latter is placed horizontally after excavation is completed and supported by soldier pile flanges at its ends.
-Soldier piles are cantilevered, but tie backs can be used to decrease embedment depth and size of the beams in cases where the height of the wall is greater than 4.5 m and enough space is available for using the ties.
+Soldier piles are cantilevered, but tie-backs can be used to decrease embedment depth and size of the beams in cases where the height of the wall is greater than 4.5 m and enough space is available for using the ties.

 Components of Soldier Pile Retaining WallFigure-1 illustrates different parts of soldier pile retaining wall.

 Design of Soldier Pile Retaining Wall

 Data Required for Soldier Pile Wall DesignThese includes nature of the soil, friction angle of the soil, density of the soil, passive and active allowable pressures, arching factors to use, and other recommendations which specifically related to the site.
 Finally, Choose cost effective beams.

 Soldier Pile Wall Design ProceduresIn the design methodology, which is explained in the following section, certain assumptions are made.
 Firstly, it is assumed that the soil is non-cohesive or sandy otherwise, for example when the soil type is clay, different passive resistant diagram should be employed.
 Secondly, this procedure is applicable for cantilevered soldier pile walls therefore using tiebacks is not accounted for in this methodology.